This is a guest post from Anuja Saini (MBBS student at Mahatma Gandhi Memorial Medical College, Indore).

 Physics preparation for NEET always depends on how much you are scoring in your mock tests.
 Physics needs conceptual strength rather than simply mugging up strategy.
 Examiners usually twist a simple question and try to confuse you, so try not to learn any question, it’s better you clarify each step of the solution and go through your notes again to see all the cases and conditions of that particular question.

-How to Prepare for NEET Physics?
+How to Prepare Physics for NEET in Remaining Time?

 - Practice all the questions given in your notes and modules .